 There are three MNFGA meetings held each year during spring, summer, and fall.
 In 2019, we will hold a separate grafting class as well as the three meetings.
-Meetings vary in location and specific content but generally include a potluck, an auction, and a tour when held at a members farm.
+Meetings vary in location and specific content but generally include a potluck, fundraising auction and a tour when held at a member’s farm.
 Spring meetings are usually at the MSU East Lansing Campus.
 Dates, locations, and meeting details will be posted when available.

 Where: MSU AgBioResearch Station, 9302 Portland Road, Clarksville, MI 48815

 What: Grafting 101 by Mike Dority and then hands-on grafting of apple and pear trees to take home.
-There will be several other experienced grafters for individual instruction at the class.
+There were several other experienced grafters for individual instruction at the class.